zonneplan/KiBot/README.md

   * Type: `report`
   * Description: Generates a report about the design.
                  Mainly oriented to be sent to the manufacturer or check PCB details.
+                 You can expand internal values, KiCad text variables and environment variables using `${VARIABLE}`
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.
     - **`dir`**: [string='./'] Output directory for the generated files.